HarryWard-15/Citizen-Cypher/README.md

 - Flask/Python - used to create the backend server
 - MySQL - SQLAlchemy - used to create the database and schema.
+- HTML/CSS/JavaScript - frontend technologies, with some implementation via Bootstrap 4.6.2

 ## Wire Frame